SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/03-Basic-SQL-Queries.md

 VALUES (value1, value2, value3, value...);
 ```

-For the following example, we will insert a record into a table with the following fields:
+For the following example, we will insert a record into a table with the fields:

 - **id** (manually added, not auto-increment)
 - **email**